Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/0-introduction.md

 ## Learning objectives

-Here's a preview of the skills that you will learn in this module:
+Here's a preview of the skills you will acquire in this module:

 - How to run Python code in [Azure Notebooks](https://notebooks.azure.com)
 - How to build, train, and serialize machine-learning models using Scikit-learn